 A home equity loan is a fixed sum, meaning that you borrow a certain amount and pay it back in installments.
 A HELOC is revolving credit, so you can borrow as needed up to a maximum and only repay what you’ve borrowed.
-Both options are there for your cover emergency expenses or fund big purchases — including items on your retirement bucket list.
+Both options are there for you to cover emergency expenses or fund big purchases — including items on your retirement bucket list.

 Downsizing With Flexibility

-One argument you might hear for paying off your mortgage before retirement is that you can sell the property, then collect the proceeds and move into a smaller place.
+One argument you might hear when retirement planning with a mortgage is that you can sell the property, then collect the proceeds and move into a smaller place.
 Moving into someplace smaller usually means that you can pocket the difference.

 If you have a mortgage, you have the same freedom and even more flexibility.
 Mortgage holders can borrow against their equity to get the money they need for a down payment, without having to sell the home first.

 Using Sale-Leasebacks for Emergencies

 Financial emergencies happen in retirement, too.
 You’ve planned carefully for the expenses you think you might have after you retire, but what if something comes up?
-If you have a mortgage, you can use the sale-leaseback strategy to access a significant portion of your equity quickly.
+If you have a mortgage, you can use the sale-leaseback strategy to convert your equity quickly.

-Sell and Stay is similar, but it also gives you the option to buy your home back when you choose — assuming that option is valid in your state.
-With Sell and Stay, you can get equity and use it for emergencies or even take your dream retirement trip.
-Afterward, you can become a homeowner again when you’re able.
+Sell & Stay is similar, but it also gives you the option to buy your home back when you choose — assuming that option is valid in your state.
+With Sell & Stay, you can convert equity and use it for emergencies or in any way you see fit.
+Afterward, you can become a homeowner again by repurchasing or moving to a new home.